Maputo Diary, 2000 – 2022

 I grew up in Mozambique.
 My parents moved there just after the country won its independence.
 I would stand on the roof of my kindergarten with fists pointing to the sky shouting: “long live the liberation party” and “down with the armed bandits”.
 Already then the civil war was catching on.

 I spent my childhood roaming the streets with my friends; there were no cars because fuel was impossible to get.
 I was just as good a dancer as any of the other kids, but I didn’t belong for real.
 I didn’t have a family member that had been killed in the civil war.
 My parents had chosen to come; and they could chose to leave again.

 As a teenager I moved back to Denmark with my father.
 My mother and youngest sister stayed in Maputo.
 Since then, I’ve spent my summers in Maputo.
 That was where I took my first photo course.

-In the year 2000 I met two young men on the street.
-They were blatently homosexual.
-Never before had I seen this out in the open in Maputo.
+In the year 2000 I met two young trans persons in the street.
 I spent the next two weeks with Ingracia and Antonieta and their intimate circle of friends.
 I scratched the surface of their lives; the Sisters, they called themselves.
 Our time together became a photo series; and without me knowing it at the time, it was also the start of Maputo Diary.
 Over the years I returned to photograph the Sisters.
 Many have died along the way.
-And our friendship grew and became intertwined with my own family and friends.
+And our friendship grew and became intertwined with my own family and other friends.

 There’s an expanded piece of writing about Maputo Diary on the “contact” page.